OrsanZ/OpenDarkCore/README.md

 # OpenDarkCore

-OpenDarkCore is an open source CLI for Corsair's Dark Core and Dark Core SE.
+OpenDarkCore is an open source CLI for Corsair's Dark Core and Dark Core SE on **Linux**.

 ### Dependencies
 - libusb-1.0